 They still fit, they just look more oversized than the model photo looked (I’m also not as skinny, so there’s that).

-The pullover crop top has been fantastic quality and still looks brand new.
-I love the zip up and cropped design.
+The pullover crop top has been great quality and still looks brand new.
+I love the zip-up and cropped design.
+My biggest complaint is that the collar has a super sharp part of the plastic that stabs me every so often, but it’s fine otherwise.

 The sweatpants are super cozy and comfortable – they have held up great as well, but the only downside is they have started pilling between the legs.
-I do have thicker thighs, so this tends to happen to most sweatpants I own.
+I do have thicker thighs, so this tends to happen to most sweatpants I own after time goes by.

 I have washed both a few times and there hasn’t been any shrinkage.